ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 * improving the efficiency of the intercept-only Bernoulli models with the new `lb` and `ub` arguments for priors of `class = Intercept` (e.g., `fit7.1a`, `fit7.1b`, and `fit7.2` in [Chapter 7][Markov Chain Monte Carlo]);
 * updating all model fits with **brms** version 2.17.0; and
 * various minor code, hyperlink, and typo corrections.

+### Version 1.0.1. {-}

+Welcome to version 1.0.1!
+In this minor update, I have fixed the broken links to my professional website, https://solomonkurz.netlify.app/, and corrected a couple typos.

 ### Some minor issues remain. {-}